Josexato/cake_jwt/README.md

 13: Configure the Authorization\IdentityInterface and Authentication\IdentityInterface interface for User Entity

-14: Allows Debug toolkit through the Authorization

-15: Implements Authorization for BooksController (Testing skipAuthorization)
+14: Implements Authorization for BooksController (Testing skipAuthorization)

-16: Configures scopeIndex for BooksTablePolicy
+15: Configures scopeIndex for BooksTablePolicy

 # Steps to be performed: